 - The production department (a.k.a. agency department) of an insurance company is its sales and marketing division.
 The production department hires and manages salespeople and also assists them in technical aspects of their products.
 Special agents act as intermediaries between the production department and the outside agents.

 - Ratemaking is a determination of rates that must be charged per unit of exposure covered that will be adequate to cover losses, to pay company expenses, and to earn a profit.

 - Underwriting is selecting and classifying exposures so that the proper rate can be charged and to avoid adverse selection.
 Riskier applicants may be rejected.
-Because rates are generally based on classes of exposures, improper classification of insurance applicants will result in the wrong rates being applied, which, in most cases, will result in losses to the insurance company.
+Because rates are based on classes of exposures, improper classification of insurance applicants will result in the wrong rates being applied, which may result in losses to the insurance company.